phaag/nfdump/README.md

 - In addition to storing flows locally, `nfcapd` can forward decoded flows to another collector over UDP with the new `-H` switch.
 Plain forwarding uses the nfdump native protocol version 250; version 251 adds XChaCha20-Poly1305 transport protection when built with libsodium.
 - `-K[=passphrase|@keyfile]` instructs `nfcapd` to encrypt locally stored V3 files with XChaCha20-Poly1305.
 - `-k[=passphrase|@keyfile]` authenticates and decrypts/encrypts version-251 forwarding traffic.
 Rekeying and anti-replay controls are also available.
 See `nfcapd(1)` for the exact key-management semantics.
+- The post filter -F <filter> allows to filter collected flow records before they get stored on disc or forwarded to a remote collector.
 - NetFlow v9 and IPFIX template decoding now uses a compile-once decoding VM rather than interpreting a per-field loop for every record.
 - IPFIX information element 315, `dataLinkFrameSection`, can reconstruct and decode embedded L2--L4 frames, including VLAN/QinQ, MPLS, PPPoE, GRE/ERSPAN, and IP-in-IP encapsulations where present.
 - The receive path has less frontend contention under load.